Adroiti/docs-for-code-review-tools/RuboCop/Lint-AmbiguousBlockAssociation.md

-Pattern: Lint/AmbiguousBlockAssociation
+Pattern: Ambiguous block association

 Issue: -

 ## Description

-This cop checks for ambiguous block association with method when param passed without parentheses.
+This cop checks for ambiguous block association with method when param is passed without parentheses.

 ### Example